 Remember, you don’t have to do the mindfulness practices perfectly to get the benefits.
 All you have to do is keep bringing your mind back to the present moment when it wanders off.

-More About Living in the Moment
+More About Living in the Present

 - 34 Ways To Live in the Moment And Grow in the Moment